omitroom13/zscaler-python-sdk/README.md

 * **Locations**
 * **Activate**

 ## Licensing

-This work is released under the MIT license.
-A copy of the license is provided in the [LICENSE](https://github.com/eparra/zscaler-python-sdk/blob/master/LICENSE) file.
+This work is released under the MIT license, forked from [eparra's zscaler-python-sdk v0.5](https://github.com/eparra/zscaler-python-sdk/).
+A copy of the license is provided in the [LICENSE](https://github.com/omitroom13/zscaler-python-sdk/blob/master/LICENSE) file.

 ## Reporting Issues

-If you have bugs or other issues specifically pertaining to this library, file them [here](https://github.com/eparra/zscaler-python-sdk/issues).
+If you have bugs or other issues specifically pertaining to this library, file them [here](https://github.com/omitroom13/zscaler-python-sdk/issues).

 ## References